 These are just a few high-profile incidents among many others that could have been prevented if the user had been better informed on email safety and security.

 Email security isn't just the email provider or administrator's responsibility.
 It's everybody's responsibility.
-Here is a list of safety tips all mail server administrators should share with their users to help keep spam & malware to an absolute minimum
+Here is a list of safety tips all mail server administrators should share with their users to help keep spam & malware to an absolute minimum.

 - Change your password often.